Early Detection of Scoliosis

 Monitoring For Scoliosis With The Cox Test

-The Cox Test is also an early detection method that can be done at home.
+The Cox Test is also a method for the early detection of scoliosis that can be done at home.
 Contrary to the Adams Test that identifies the symptoms of scoliosis (curved spine and rib hump), the Cox Test identifies nerve tension, the cause of Adolescent Idiopathic Scoliosis.
 Since it identifies the cause, this test is better at foretelling spinal curve progression before it is visible to the naked eye.
 Albeit, this test does not provide the precision seen with an upright MRI or Xray.
 The advantage is that it can be administered with little external equipment.
 We recommend that this test be used in conjunction with the Adams Test if an upright MRI is not feasible.

-You can watch a video on the Cox test and other subjects on our scoliosis videos page.
+You can watch a video on the Cox test below and other videos on our scoliosis videos page.

 Monitoring Scoliosis With Postural Analysis